world-wide-techies/P2PCoder/README.md

 The goal of the project is to utilize Nextjs and technologies to build this project by newbies.
 The project has a mid-level degree of complexity, so would be broken down into difficulty levels throughout the 8 weeks.

 This document is to help developers understand the platform and the development requirements of the project.
-The document will be updated from time to time to meet project exepectations and standards.
+The document will be updated from time to time to meet project expectations and standards.

 # DEVELOPMENT